 I find that Mothers’ Day gains more and more importance to me as time goes on.
 This spring, I had the great pleasure of traveling and staying with Mom over a 4-day period as the weather was warming up after a long and cold winter.

-As we drove together, we talked about how this time of year was…Continue
+As we drove together, we talked about how this time of year was always a busy one for us as we prepared for the Spring Bear Hunt and…Continue

 I must admit, I don't have the worst job in the world.
 Yesterday, my job was to entertain some customers in the Barcelona area as we prepare to meet with them formally at Mobile World Congress; the largest mobile and telecom show globally.
 As part of the tour, I got tickets to see Basilica Sagrada Familia Cathedral, the exterior of which is shown in the photo below.…Continue